ZhongJunhong/MyDeepLearningNotebook/README.md

 # MyDeepLearningNotebook
+Hi, I am Junhong!
-Markdown the notes of my learning experiences in deep learning, and welcome everyone to communicate with me!
+This repo is aim to markdown my experiences in deep learning study, and welcome everyone to communicate with me!